L-a-c-a/geoprojekt/README.md

 then in the browser:

 `http://localhost:8000/`function`?type=`type`&id=`id

+(or wherever and on whichever port is your server from the browser's point of view)

 where function is one of `read`, `create`, `update`, `delete`, `contains`,
 type is one of `point`, `polygon`,